ZentaChain/zentanetwork-archived/README.md

 # :zap: Zentanetwork :zap:

 Zentanetwork is a forkless Proof of Stake(PoS) consensus for communication and data storage.
-The construction of a fork-free network with Substrate enables Zentalk and Zentavault to make the perfect provision for Zentachain ecosystem.
+The construction of a forkless network enables Zentalk and Zentavault to make the perfect provision for Zentachain ecosystem.

 ## Status
 Active under development.